giellalt/giellalt.github.io/dicts/nds/fab.md

 Literally just executes `sudo systemctl restart nds-PROJECT`, restarting the systemd service for the instance.
 It will only make sense, and work, on the server.

+It's also possible to run `fab restart all` to restart all services.
+It does this sequentially, so it takes some time waiting for each instance to start up in turn.

 # dev